ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 `ibmcloud pi network-create-private NETWORK_NAME --cidr-block CIDR --ip-range "startIP-endIP[,startIP-endIP]" [--dns-servers "DNS1 DNS2"] [--gateway GATEWAY] [--json]`

 - `NETWORK_NAME`: The name of the network.

 **Options**

 - `--cidr-block`: Network in CIDR notation (192.168.0.0/24).
 - `--dns-servers`: Space separated list of DNS Servers to use for this network.
 - `--gateway`: Gateway to use for this network.
-- `--ip-range`: IP addresses range or ranges for this network, format: startIP-endIP[,startIP-endIP].
+- `--ip-range`: IP addresses range or ranges for this network.
 - `--json`: Format output in JSON.

 ---